project-interlude/finderplus/README.md

 ### Filtering

 **Extension filter**
 Space or comma-separated list of file extensions.
+Accepts `.py .js .txt` or `.py,.js,.txt`.
 Filtering is applied before any content is read, so it meaningfully speeds up content searches on large directories.

 **Date range filter**
 Filter by last-modified date using `YYYY-MM-DD` format.
 Both start and end dates are optional — you can specify just one to create an open-ended range.
 Dates are validated before the search starts, with an error shown in the status bar if the format is wrong.